 Previous 'alalā releases in central Kona and Pu'u Maka'ala NAR have revealed interactions and mortality factors that must be addressed during a release program for 'alalā to survive and reproduce in the wild.
 Risk factors, and thus the potential for successful reintroduction, appeared to vary across the island of Hawai'i and may be different between Hawai'i and Maui.
 One risk factor of 'io predation on 'alalā, is absent on Maui.
 The high rainfall in most native forests on east Maui, however, may increase risk of death from exposure (birds dying from cold).
 There are ample food resources available to 'alalā at the proposed Ko'olau release site but annual precipitation is greater than all areas that 'alalā are documented to have lived and nested historically on Hawai'i Island.
 It is possible that the high rainfall at the Ko'olau site may preclude 'alalā nesting and/or increase mortality.
 However, the Ko'olau site is at lower elevation and thus temperatures are warmer than Pu'u Maka'ala NAR on Hawai'i Island, and higher rainfall may be less of a concern.
 The annual precipitation in part of the proposed Kīpahulu release site, specifically drier areas to the west, is near the precipitation range for areas 'alalā nested on Hawai'i Island.
-The diversity of habitats (i.e., closed canopy 'ōhi'a forest, open canopy 'ōhi'a forest, 'ōhi'a forest with grass understory, and shrubland areas) at the Kīpahulu site is similar to the range of habitats 'alalā are known to have used on Hawai'i the Kipahulu site because of generally higher rainfall than areas they nested on Hawai'i Island.
+The diversity of habitats (i.e., closed canopy 'ōhi'a forest, open canopy 'ōhi'a forest, 'ōhi'a forest with grass understory, and shrubland areas) at the Kīpahulu site is similar to the range of habitats 'alalā are known to have used on Hawai'i Island.
+However, similar to the Ko'olau release site, there is the potential that 'alalā would not nest at the Kīpahulu site because of generally higher rainfall than areas they nested on Hawai'i Island.